BamiseOmolaso/Amdari-Project-1-Cohort-Analysis/README.md

 - Explore advanced models such as DBSCAN or hierarchical clustering for better segmentation.

 ## Contributors
-This project was developed by:
+This project was an improvement on the Amdari Cohort Analysis guide by:
 - **[Bamise Omolaso](https://github.com/BamiseOmolaso)**